JBKahn/django-sharding/docs/components/OtherComponents.md

 ### Signals

 We include one signal in the library which uses the attributes added by the other components in order to save shards to models when they are created.
-The `magic` part which automattically runs this is in the app config which is the last component we'll discuss.
+The `magic` part which automatically runs this is in the app config which is the last component we'll discuss.

 ```python
 def save_shard_handler(sender, instance, **kwargs):